Close Menu

 In 1891, Filipino intellectual Antonio Luna noticed something curious while watching travelers at a railway station in Madrid.

-Many of them proudly announced that they were spending the summer in fashionable resorts such as San Sebastián, Biarritz, or Santander.
+Many of them proudly announced that they were spending the summer in fashionable seaside resorts such as San Sebastián, Biarritz, or Santander.
 The declarations sounded confident and glamorous, as though the destinations themselves carried social prestige.

 But Luna suspected that something else was happening.

-Writing under the pen name Taga-Ilog in the reformist newspaper La Solidaridad, he observed that some travelers seemed more interested in saying where they were going than actually enjoying the trip.
-As he noted with quiet irony, many appeared eager simply to announce, “I shall spend summer in Biarritz.”
+Writing under the pen name Taga-Ilog in La Solidaridad, he observed that some travelers seemed more interested in saying where they were going than actually enjoying the trip.

 The statement itself, Luna implied, functioned almost like a badge of status.